uholeschak/ediabaslib/docs/EdiabasLib.config_file.md

 * `EnetTesterAddress`: Tester address for ENET protocol, standard is 0xF4
 * `EnetControlPort`: Control port for ENET protocol, standard is 6811
 * `EnetDiagnosticPort`: Diagnostic port for ENET protocol, standard is 6801
+* `EnetTimeoutConnect`: Connect timeout for ENET protocol, default is 5000

 ## Non standard properties
 * `ObdComPort`: COM port name for OBD interface.